jayeshbhadange/CNProjectGroup17/README.md

     -  Go to the directory where the files are stored.
     -  Run the command to compile 'clang xdp_loadBalancer.c -o xdp_loadBalancer -lelf -lbpf'

+    -  Run the command 'gcc -o xdp_loadBalancer xdp_loadBalancer.c -lbpf'

+    -  Load into the kernel by running the command 'sudo ./xdp_loadBalancer'